5 tips for a healthy Christmas

-According to research released last year, Christmas weight gain is a common phenomenon, so if you feel like it’s happened to you in the past a) you’re probably not imagining it and b) you’re not the only one!
-And, when you factor in everything from food-based get-togethers to the stress that can go hand-in-hand with this time of year, it’s not surprising if your healthy habits take a back seat.
+According to research released last year, Christmas weight gain can be a common occurrence, so if you feel like it’s happened to you in the pasta) you’re probably not imagining it and b) you’re not the only one!
+And, when you factor in everything from food-based get togethers to the stress that can go hand-in-hand with this time of year, it’s not surprising if your healthy habits take a back seat.

 But, even if that’s happened to you in Christmases gone by, it doesn't mean you have to hit repeat this year.
 Don’t worry – we’re not suggesting you avoid it by saying ‘no thanks’ to all the trimmings that go with the turkey.
 In fact, we insist you enjoy your favourite foods!
 Here’s a five-step plan to stay on track while you celebrate the festive season.

 1. Plan for the season